eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/model/class-AggregationTable.md

       <td>true</td>
     </tr>
     <tr>
       <td colspan="5"><em>Collection of measure mappings that define how pre-aggregated measure values in the aggregation table correspond to measures in the fact table and cube definition.
-Each AggregationMeasure specifies the measure name, the aggregation table column containing the pre-computed values, and the rollup type (SUM, AVG, COUNT, etc.) that determines how values can be further aggregated when rolling up to higher levels.
-This mapping is critical for enabling the OLAP engine to substitute aggregation table data for fact table scans, with measures like Sales Amount typically using SUM rollup, while distinct count measures require special handling to maintain accuracy across aggregation levels.
-The system supports complex measure scenarios including calculated measures, currency conversions, and weighted averages through appropriate rollup type specifications.</em></td>
+Each AggregationMeasure specifies the measure name, the aggregation table column containing the pre-computed values, and the rollup type (SUM, AVG, COUNT, etc.) that determines how values can be further aggregated when rolling up to higher levels.</em></td>
     </tr>
     <tr>
       <td><strong>aggregationLevels</strong></td>